Recoskie/JDasm/docs/Basics.md

 <br />

-As it uses regular ADD in the CPU, which is used, for integers, not floating-point numbers.
-Which is how it is implemented if there is no native float add in the CPU.
+Float numbers use regular ADD in the CPU, which is used, for integers, not floating-point numbers.
+This is how it is implemented if there is no native float add in the CPU.
+I will demonstrate how we add float numbers.

 <br />